 Beatrice, the young princess may still have been with her mother, Helena, in Nocera where, after five years in prison, not knowing the fate of her little sons, Helena died --many said-- of a broken heart.
 We do know that shortly after her mother's death, in 1292 Beatrice was imprisoned in the then not-so-old Egg Castle.
 And there our beautiful princess stayed all through her growing-up years.
 She must have been very beautiful if she looked at all like her parents, for the chronicles write of her father being a handsome, fair and charming prince, and of her mother as being the beautiful Helena, daughter of the despot of Epirus.

-Since news, good and news, always gets around, even in castles, our princess must have rejoiced when she heard that the Sicilians had rebelled and massacred every hated Frenchman they could lay their hands on.
+Since news, good and bad, always gets around, even in castles, our princess must have rejoiced when she heard that the Sicilians had rebelled and massacred every hated Frenchman they could lay their hands on.
 Even better news came when the Sicilians invited Beatrice's big sister, Constance, (Manfred's daughter by his first wife) and her Spanish husband, Peter III of Aragon, to become their queen and king.
 If the War of the Sicilian Vespers hadn't broken out, or if the Aragonese side hadn't had such a splendidly successful admiral, Roger of Lauria, our princess might have spent the rest of her life in that formidable Egg.
 Beatrice, herself, must have given up hope during her long years of imprisonment..

 One day in 1284, Beatrice, perhaps gazing out of her window, must have been thrilled to see the sails of the Sicilian fleet coming ever closer, finally daring to anchor under the walls of her prison.
 While Roger, the admiral, didn't stay long in Naples, he fulfilled his queen's desire to rescue her younger sister.
 Thus, when he set sail for Sicily, Beatrice was with him.